Daniel-Mietchen/IMED2016-hackathon/README.md

 * [Visualization of selected information mined from the Zika literature](https://larsgw.github.io/contentmine-fellowship/html/card_c05.html)

 # To do
 This repo is work in progress.
-Some of the things that are likely to be added soon are listed here.
+Some of the things that are likely to be added soon are listed in this section.
-* spell out data sources
+* spell out data sources listed [here](https://www.wikidata.org/wiki/Wikidata:WikiProject_Medicine/Zika#Zika-related_data_sets)
 * search for Zika data on GitHub, Zenodo, Figshare, Dryad, Wikidata etc. and integrate the search results here
 * mentors
 * hashtag